riganti/dotvvm-docs/Pages/concepts/viewmodels/viewmodel-protection.md

 If you put the value in a viewmodel property, by default it can be read and modified by the client, even if you don't display it in the view or offer a UI control that can edit the value.

-If the users open the browser developer tools, they can access and manipulate with the viewmodel.
-Or they can use some HTTP proxy to read or modify data that the browser exchanges with the server.
+When users open the browser developer tools, they can read the entire viewmodel and make arbitrary changes.

 > Always validate any values that come from the client and make sure the user has a permission to modify them!